 Mixing two years together

-One year of data isn’t enough, because every paper is a little different.
+One year alone isn’t enough – every paper is a little different.
 The same 120 marks got pretty different ranks in 2024 vs 2025.
-If we only used one year, the predictor would inherit that year’s quirks.
+So we use both years, but lean much more on the recent one:

 Why we show a range